List of Space Battleship Yamato characters: Space Battleship Yamato 2202: Warriors of Love

+Black Nebula Empire

-The people of the Dark Star Cluster Empire (暗黒星団帝国 Ankoku Seidan Teikoku) live on the metal planet Dezarium in the Dark Star Cluster, a double-galaxy 200,000 light years from Earth.
-Although humanoid, they are in fact bionic, having given up the pleasures of human flesh in exchange for longevity.
+The people of the Black Nebula Empire, or Dark Nebula Empire (暗黒星団帝国 Ankoku Seidan Teikoku, lit.
+Dark Star Cluster Empire) live on the metal planet Dezarium in the Double Galaxy, a spiral galaxy 200,000 light years from Earth which is black on one side and white on the other.
+Although humanoid, they are in fact mostly bionic, having given up the pleasures of human flesh in exchange for longevity.
 They appear in the movies Yamato: The New Voyage and Be Forever, Yamato.